dpfulg/transformer/README.md

 What happens here:
 First the variable `${backend.tracing.enabled}` gets resolved to a value. if this value is `"true"`, `"on"`, `"enabled"` or `"1"` then everything which is betweend the `<!-- [if ....]-->` and `<!-- [endif] -->` will be in the transform output, otherwise the whole block is skipped.

+Use `<!-- [if not ....]-->` if you want the content in the block to be transformed in cases where the condition is not met.

 Note: There is no else or any operator for the if statement like equals.

 #### In environment files